pimcore/pimcore/README.md

 ## Contribute
-**Bug fixes:** please create a pull request including a detailed and reproducible description of the problem
+**Bug fixes:** please create a pull request including a reproducible description of the problem
-**Contribute features**: please contact the core-team before you start developing ( contribute@pimcore.org )
+**Contribute features**: contact the core-team before you start developing (contribute@pimcore.org)

 ## Copyright and license